 - Subacute- signs and symptoms take a while to develop

 - Chronic- mild head injury that may cause much slower bleeding and symptoms can take a while to appear.
 May result in memory loss.

-An epidural hematoma occurs when a blood vessel- usually an artery- ruptures between the outer surface of the dura meter and the skull.
+occurs when a blood vessel- usually an artery- ruptures between the outer surface of the dura meter and the skull.
 The blood then leaks between the dura mater and the skull to form a mass that compresses the brain tissue.
 Sometimes, people with this injury can remain conscious, however, must become drowsy or comatose from the moment of trauma.
 This could also be deadly.

 Treating Brain Bleeds

 Many of the issues that result after a brain injury can be alleviated or helped by releasing the excess fluid and pressure in the brain.
 Two approaches that can work to decrease the pressure differ in how effective they can be with specific parts of the brain.

 - A ventriculostomy catheter is one approach that can relieve increased intracranial pressure by drilling a hole directly into the patient's skull thereby giving the catheter a pathway to the brain tissue and into one of the ventricles.
 This catheter allows some of the cerebrospinal fluid to escape, thus relieving the pressure on the brain itself.

 - A craniotomy may be performed to allow the blood to be suctioned from the area surrounding the brain.
 First, a bone flap is created by drilling three holes into the skull and then making cuts between them with a saw.
 The flap is then removed and the blood is drained from the areas above and beneath the dura.
 Sometimes, the flap is not restored because the pressure buildup causes concern over recurrence of the hematoma .

 Contact the Dolman Law Group Accident Injury Lawyers, PA for Brain Injury Questions